BetonQuest/BetonQuest/documentation/Developer-Documentation/Contributing-Guidelines.md

 #### Does your change require updates to users configs?
 This would be the case if you removed arguments or renamed e.g. an event.
 You then have to write code to update any related configs to your new syntax.
+Search for the ConfigUpdater class in the project to see how its done.

 #### Validate your codes quality
 Please check you code with PMD.
 IntelliJ's plugin store offer the _QAPlug_ & _QAPlug - PMD_ plugins for free.
-We provide our own ruleset for PMD (_config/ruleset.xml_) that needs to be imported in QAPlug.
+We provide our own ruleset for PMD (_config/pmd-ruleset.xml_) that needs to be imported in QAPlug.
 To do so open IntelliJ's settings and navigate to  QAPlug -> Coding Rules.
 Click the plus and select Project Profile.
-Now you just need to tick "Import Profile" to add our ruleset (_config/ruleset.xml_).
+Now you just need to tick "Import Profile" to add our ruleset (_config/pmd-ruleset.xml_).

+Please also remove any TODO's along with commented out code.

 #### Update the Changelog